Photo: Chris Applegate (flickr)

-For those of you for whom exercise is anathema, take a look at this Moment of Science.
-Ever think about exercising but never actually make it to the gym?
-You may be getting more exercise than you think.
+For those of you who ever think about exercising but never actually make it to the gym, you may be getting more exercise than you think.

 The muscles became stronger.
-In fact, the finger muscles became stronger by thirty- five percent!
+In fact, the finger muscles became stronger by 35 percent!
 That’s a big result.
 You’re probably wondering how simply thinking about flexing muscles could cause such great results.
 Well, the muscles themselves showed no sign of increase.
 Yue suspects that mental exercise tones up the connection between your brain and your muscles, making them more effective.
-Still, stronger is stronger.